 Visual Studio Code

-Note: You can start the next challenge even if this one is still running by using the the Azure Cloud Shell.
+NOTE: You can start the next challenge even if this one is still running by using the the Azure Cloud Shell.

 Tip: You can complete almost all of the challenges with the Azure Cloud Shell!
 But be a good cloud architect and make sure you have experience installing the tools locally.